Opinion | This Is America

 Some called it an insurrection.

 But what we witnessed Jan.
 6 on full display for the world to see was a demonstration of White supremacy, the belief held by far too many White people in the United States that the country is theirs—solely.
-That demonstration was not a result of months—or even years—of violent rhetoric as some have said, but centuriesof violent rhetoric and actions—and the tolerance for both.
+That demonstration was not a result of months—or even years—of violent rhetoric as some have said, but centuries of violent rhetoric and actions—and the tolerance for both.

 Some would have us believe that what happened at the U.S. Capitol is a direct result of one lone bad actor—Donald Trump, the current president of the United States.
 Yes, the election of Donald Trump emboldened the vileness that has been building over the past several years.
 But if they can allow themselves to finally—and for once—be honest, they will admit that the madness at the Capitol—the thousands of mostly White men and women who “stormed the Capitol” desecrating the building, its halls, offices, and chambers—was actually a result of hundreds of years of making the wrong people the enemy.